Jaya Ojha: Career

 Jaya went to school in Jaipur and during her studies, she developed an interest in music and acting.
-She completed her Masters in Hindustani vocal music.
+She completed her master's in Hindustani vocal music.
 While completing her studies in the early 1990s, she worked in a number of TV shows, including The Sword of Tipu Sultan and The Great Maratha, as well as performing in theatre.

 After getting married, she moved to Mumbai and took a break from her professional career in order to focus on her family.
 She made a comeback in 2005 and joined a theatre group called Yatri and continued to work on more stage projects.
 She then progressed to television, and was signed for shows like Lucky and Kumkum.
 Her first breakthrough roles were playing Mandodari in the epic drama Ramayan, and a major role in the sitcom Angrezi Mein Kehte Hain.
 In 2013, she joined the long-running soap opera Saath Nibhaana Saathiya, where she held the supporting role of Madhu.
 Her recent work was in &TV's popular sitcom Badho Bahu.